 Samples as investment or as loss?

-The question is: do samples generate enough extra sales to justify the cost?
+The real question: do samples generate enough extra revenue to justify their cost?

 Sample costs €2.08, your selling price is €16.50: